graphadvantage/neo4j-binary-cosine-similarity/README.md

 ```

-Here's the full script, which applies all four models to all the (:Leads) in the graph.
+Here's the full script, which applies all four models to the (:Leads) in the graph.

 ```
 #STEP 2 : Compute lead attribution models from sequence of marketing activity touches sorted by timestamp